Washington Huskies football: Unclaimed national championships

-The Huskies were voted national champions by the USA Today/CNN Coaches Poll, while the Miami Hurricanes topped the AP Poll.
+The Huskies were voted national champions by the USA Today/CNN coaches Poll, while the Miami Hurricanes topped the AP Poll.
 The 1991 team averaged over 41 points per game, only once scoring fewer than 20 points, and held opponents to an average of less than 10 points per game, including two shutouts.

 Rose Bowl championships

 Washington has 7 Rose Bowl championships and one tie.
 The program been continuously affiliated with the Pac-12 Conference and its predecessors, which historically agreed to send a representative (typically the conference champion) to participate in the Rose Bowl.
 The Big Ten Conference was similarly contracted following World War II.
 This pairing made the Rose Bowl the most prestigious Bowl Game available to Pac-12 teams prior to the BCS era.

 Conference championships

-Washington has won 17 conference championships, including the inaugural PCC championship in 1916.
-This total includes four PCC, three AAWU, one Pac-8, seven Pac-10, and two Pac-12 titles, and at least one in every decade except the 1940s.
-Washington's 17 conference championships is tied for second in league history, level with UCLA and behind USC's 38 as of 2018.
+Washington has won 18 conference championships, including the inaugural PCC championship in 1916.
+This total includes four PCC, three AAWU, one Pac-8, seven Pac-10, and three Pac-12 titles, and at least one in every decade except the 1940s.
+Washington's 18 conference championships is second in league history, behind USC's 38 as of 2018.